djansr1408/TradingStocks/README.md

-# Trading Stocks using LSTM
+# Trading stocks using LSTM
  This project is about predicting stock prices using LSTM neural network and implementing simple trading strategy.

 ## Introduction